microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 ## Solution Design

+By default, the viewport will scroll to new output if the following conditions are met:
+- no selection is active
+- the viewport is at the "virtual bottom" (the bottom of the scroll history)

+This behavior will not be configurable.
+If the user wants the viewport to stop autoscrolling, the user will simply create a selection or scroll any distance above the virtual bottom.
+Conversely, if the user wants the viewport to autoscroll, the user must scroll to the bottom.
+Scrolling to the bottom is most easily achieved using the `snapOnInput` functionality.

+Alternative solutions were considered and are recorded below.
+These solutions may be revisited if users desire an additional level of configurability.

+Researching other terminal emulators has shown that this behavior is not configurable.

+## Alternative Solutions

+### Solution 1: `snapOnOutput` profile setting - enum flags
 `SnapOnOutput` will be a profile-level `ICoreSettings` setting of type enum or enum array.
 It can be set to one or multiple of the following values:
 - `never`: new output does not cause the viewport to update to the bottom of the scroll region
 - `noSelection`: new output causes the viewport to update to the bottom of the scroll region **IF** no selection is active